Her Private Hell: Critical response

-Writing for review website The Spinning Image, Graeme Clark describes the film as "not exactly a riveting melodrama", also commenting that although the "private hell" of the title presumably refers to Marisa's humiliation, "if anything it's a public hell."
+Writing for review website The Spinning Image, Graeme Clark calls the film "not exactly a riveting melodrama".
+He also comments that while the titular "private hell" presumably refers to Marisa's humiliation, "if anything it's a public hell."
 Anthony Nield of The Digital Fix describes the "generic" plot as "without doubt the least interesting thing" about the film.
-He considers Her Private Hell to be influenced by "arthouse sensibilities" but still "a slice of exploitation cinema ... the film is always fighting that tension between quality and trash."
-However, he adds that the cast's "solid, if rarely remarkable" performances "elevate the characters above the 'sexploitation' norm" and that despite being "flawed", the film manages to maintain the audience's interest.
+He considers Her Private Hell to be influenced by "arthouse sensibilities" but still "a slice of exploitation cinema [...] the film is always fighting that tension between quality and trash."
+However, he adds that the cast's "solid if rarely remarkable" performances "elevate the characters above the 'sexploitation' norm", and that despite its weaknesses, the film manages to keep the audience interested.
 Nield also states that along with Warren's earlier short films Incident (1959) and Fragment (1966), Her Private Hell "reveals a side of Warren rarely glimpsed: that of the sensitive director, one who was in thrall to François Truffaut and particularly adept at handling female performances."

+Rigby, who argues that The Flesh Is Weak (1957) had a similar plot, describes Her Private Hell as an "unjustly forgotten nugget of British cinema history".
+He comments: "The sobriety and seriousness of the story only underlines the film's importance, because in relation to the tidal wave of movies it inspired, Her Private Hell now seems like an anomaly.
+In just a few years British studios would sire their own sex stars [...] and become clogged with sniggering-schoolboy erotic comedies that were significantly free of eroticism or indeed comedy."

+Home media

+In 2012, the BFI released the film on DVD and Blu-ray as part of its Flipside series.
+This marked the film's first appearance on home video.
+In the absence of obtainable release prints or negatives, the dual-format release was created from the BFI's own archive print, re-cut using material from an American videotape copy and footage supplied by Warren.